aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/CustomAuthConnect/README.md

 // This will turn on SDK and underlying CRT logging to assist in troubleshooting. try Logger.initialize(target: .standardOutput, level: .debug)
 ```
-### AWS IoT Policy
+### I'm getting Error code 5134: AWS_ERROR_MQTT_UNEXPECTED_HANGUP
-Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect.
+This error is most likely due to your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect.
 Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.

 For the purposes of this sample, please make sure your policy allows a client ID of `test-*` to connect or use the `--client_id <client ID here>` argument when running the sample to use a client ID your policy supports.